 This attitude defines the modern Customer Success movement, yet there’s so much room for improvement.
-For an example of this, it’s helpful to look at the origins of AirBnB.
+For an example of this, it’s helpful to look at the origins of Airbnb.
 The founders realized that if they couldn’t help their primary customers (homeowners renting out their space), they’d have no hope of helping their ultimate customers (guests).

 So they did something completely unexpected:

 They flew from San Francisco to New York and personally visited everyone who was listing their property on the site, and coached them on taking better pictures.
 They could have set-up a conference call, they could have outsourced it to a New York photographer, they could have done any of a million other things besides spending a few thousand dollars at a time when they were only making $200 per week.
-But they realized that the best way for them to insure their customers’ success – both immediately and far into the future – was by taking drastic action that couldn’t be scaled.
+But they realized that the best way for them to ensure their customers’ success – both immediately and far into the future – was by taking drastic action that couldn’t be scaled.

 Let’s return to Daniel and his team at Quuu, and how they responded to my request to cancel my account.
-From a Customer Serviceperspective, the best response by-the-book would have been to respond politely and quickly, in anticipation of the next call for help.
+From a Customer Service perspective, the best response by-the-book would have been to respond politely and quickly, in anticipation of the next call for help.
 If you’re still reading that book please burn it: we’re here to help our Customers thrive, not just put out fires so they can return to being ‘OK.’
 Daniel knew he had a great opportunity to learn from my experience, that my challenges might make all his other customers more successful.
-Our conversation impressed me so much, that when I decided to analyze it as a case-study of churn I sought out his perspective on the article before I published it.
+Our conversation impressed me so much, that when I decided to analyze it as a case study of churn I sought his perspective on the article before I published it.
 Daniel’s co-founder Matthew Spurr offered some incredible feedback and suggestions which made the entire article better, just as I hope they’re considering my feedback in improving Quuu.

-Here’s the best part: Daniel and Matthew wanted to make sure I had the best experience even while I was planning to stop using their service.
+Here’s the best part: Daniel and Matthew wanted to make sure I had the best experience, even while I was planning to stop using their service.
 The way in which they did it would be difficult to scale, but their motivation lies at the heart of Customer Success:

 - In the Transaction Economy, where the seller claims all the power, we see restrictive contracts with heavy penalties for early cancellation and large upfront costs.
 The goals are to prevent churn (or at least make it more painful for the buyer) and protect the seller if the buyer decides to leave.
 This business model is obsolete.